-The Acer Altos G500 server model utilizes a PCI bus based dual-processor mainboard built on an ATX baseboard.
-It comes with a dual FC-PGA (Flip-Chip Pin-Grip Array) processor socket utilizing the Intel® Pentium® III processor integrated with the VIA Pro 266T chipset.
-The mainboard also integrates the Intel® 82550 10/100 Mbps PCI Ethernet chipset that supports WOL (Wake on LAN) for better remote site management.
+The Acer Altos G610 server model utilizes a PCI bus based dualprocessor mainboard built on an ATX baseboard.
+It comes with two FC-PGA (Flip-Chip Pin-Grip Array) processor sockets that support an Intel® Pentium® III processor running at 933 MHz and 1 GHz or an Intel Pentium III processor running at 512K 1.13 and 1.26 GHz.
+The processor is integrated with the Server Works LE III north and south bridge chipsets.
+The mainboard also supports the Intel 82559 10/100 Mbps PCI Ethernet chipset with WOL (Wake on LAN) function for better remote site management.

-For expandability, the mainboard includes one AGP (Accelerated Graphics Port) bus, five PCI bus slots and four DIMM sockets that allow memory installation up to a maximum of 4 GB using 1-GB DDR SDRAM (double data rate Synchronous DRAM) modules.
+For expandability, the mainboard includes four 64 bit/33 MHz PCI bus slots and two 32 bit/33 MHz PCI bus slots.
+In addition, the mainboard supports four DIMM sockets that allow memory installation up to a maximum of 4 GB using four 1024-MB SDRAM (Synchronous DRAM) modules.

-For connectivity, the mainboard provides two USB (Universal Serial Bus) connectors, PS/2 interface for both mouse and keyboard and other standard features such as two UART NS16C550 serial ports, enhanced parallel port with Enhanced Parallel Port (EPP)/Extended Capabilities Port (ECP) support and one RJ-45 network port.
+For connectivity, the mainboard provides two USB (Universal Serial Bus) connectors, PS/2 interface for both mouse and keyboard and other standard features such as two UART NS 16C550 serial ports, enhanced parallel port with Enhanced Parallel Port (EPP)/Extended Capabilities Port (ECP) support, one RJ-45 network port and one VGA/monitor port.

-The system is fully compatible with MS-DOS V6.X, Novell Netware, Red Hat Linux, Windows NT 4.0, Windows 2000, and SCO Unixware.
+The system is fully compatible with Windows 2000 Server, Novell Netware, Red Hat Linux, Windows NT 4.0, and SCO Unixware.